 Learn More!
 The National Speech & Debate Association is the leading provider of competitive and educational resources to aid students and coaches as they explore our competitive events.
 For Storytelling, we have videos of past national final round performances at the middle and high school levels.
-We have a full-length textbook on Oral Interpretation of Literature in addition to many other general interpretation resources, activities for class or practice, and more!
+We have a full-length textbook on Oral Interpretation of Literature in addition to many other general interpretation resources, activities for class or practice, and more! 🕺

 What I love about Storytelling is it lets a competitor be goofy.
 Not just funny but outlandishly goofy.
-There's seldom a moment where you have to worry if something 'makes sense.'
-Most of the stories used in competition have plot lines that suspend reality in the first place.
-So, if I have a script with a talking iguana and I want to make him Austrailian, it works.
-I love how crazy it can get."
+There's seldom a moment have plot lines that suspend reality in the first place.
+So, if I have a script with a talking iguana how crazy it can get."